 - Check out the 30 Days of Security Testing challenge.

 One of the pros of automation is that it is a way to enhance the coverage you have of your application.
-You are only one person and you can miss things in re-checking of features, you are human.
-Computers can be very good at doing some things that people often fail at, Angie Jones wrote about the things that can be missed by automation if it is scripted straight from a test case.
+You are only one person and you can miss things when re-checking of features, you are human.
+Computers can be very good at doing some things that people often fail at, Angie Jones wrote a blog about the things that can be missed by automation if it is scripted straight from a test case.